Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.

 Toothache and mouth sores can be relieved by clove oil, but this, too, should only be applied topically and not swallowed.

 Most Popular and Helpful Essential Oils

 One of the most popular essential oil is Lavender.
-Research shows that lavender aromatherapy has strong relaxation effect, and helps on your sleeping pattern.
-Lavender essential oil has received considerable scientific research.
-Because of its powerful antioxidant, antimicrobial, sedative, calming and antidepressive properties, lavender oil has been used both cosmetically and therapeutically for centuries.
+Research shows that lavender aromatherapy has a strong relaxation effect, and helps on your sleeping pattern.
+The lavender essential oil has received considerable scientific research.
+Because of its powerful antioxidant, antimicrobial, sedative, calming, and antidepressive properties, lavender oil has been used both cosmetically and therapeutically for centuries.

 - Sleep pattern

 - Anxiety & Stress relief

 - Bug repellent

 Lavender is often associated with love spells, as well as for workings to bring calmness and peace.
 Lavender is often used in healing, for example, it promotes healing from depression.
 Other properties are protection and purification.